Close Alert Banner

 Are visitors allowed to eat and drink in the home and remove their mask while in the resident’s room?

-Are activities are still permitted?
+Are activities permitted?

 Are there specific visiting hours?